 Teaching

-Lectures and Poster presentation:
+Lectures and Poster presentations:

 08/2022 Pan-European Voice Conference (PEVoC) at the Estonian Academy of Music Tallinn: Functional orientation in methodology and didactics in voice pedagogy at music schools.
-Lecture
+Lecture.

 09/2019 Chormesse Hannover Chor.com: Vocal Health and Vocal Hygiene at Choir Singing.
 Lecture and und Workshop

 09/2018 European Congress for Voice Teachers - Eurovox 2018, YPP at the Royal Conservatory for Music The Hague.
 Effects of Choir Singing on Vocal Health.
-Lecture
+Lecture.

 06/2018 Symposium Art in Motion 2018 – Training for Creative Excellence at the University of Music and Performing Arts Munich.
 Effects of Choir Singing on Vocal Health.
-Poster presentation
+Poster presentation.

 09/2016 11th International Stuttgart Voice Days at the State University of Music and the Performing Arts Stuttgart.
 In armonia favellare – Voice Ideal and Vocal Practice of the stile nuovo.
-Short lecture
+Short lecture.

 Publications:

-02/2020 Pawelke, E.: Advanced training report at the event "Beautiful Voice - Beautiful Larynx?"
+12/2025 Pawelke, E.: Functional orientation in the didactics and methodology in vocal teaching.
+An empirical study with singing teachers at Bavarian music schools.
+International University Publications 718, Münster: Waxmann.02/2020 Pawelke, E.: Advanced training report at the event "Beautiful Voice - Beautiful Larynx?"
 In: BDG Intern of Vox Humana –Fachzeitschrift für Gesangspädagogik 16.1, Potsdam: BDG e.
 V., 11.

 12/2019 Eicher, I.; Pawelke, E.: Dahi, S.; Riedl, C.: Voice as Medium of Didactics.
 In: Sprachförderung und Sprachtherapie in Schule und Praxis 04/2019, Dortmund: Modernes Lernen, 195–201.